Prosus nets $14.6 billion from sale of Tencent stake

 ($1 = 7.7849 Hong Kong dollars)

-(Reporting by Toby Sterling, Scott Murdoch and Abhinav Ramnarayan; Editing by Jan Harvey)
+(Reporting by Toby Sterling, Scott Murdoch and Abhinav Ramnarayan Editing by Jan Harvey and David Goodman )

 ((toby.sterling@thomsonreuters.com; +31 20 504 5002;))